TitiFix/Geneweb2/docs/ged/Ged.MULTIMEDIA_RECORD.md

+﻿<!-- licence GPL V2, cf https://github.com/TitiFix/geneweb -->
-﻿# MULTIMEDIA_RECORD
+# MULTIMEDIA_RECORD
 ## Abstract
 Pertaining to a grouping of attributes used in describing something.
 Usually referring to the data required to represent a multimedia object, such an audio recording, a photograph of a person, or an image of a document.

 ## GEDCOM syntax and proprietary extensions